Sweetwater American Bistro is closed until further notice

 Nestled just off the Grand Lobby, the Resort’s family-style bistro is a full-service restaurant designed to meet everyone’s tastes.

-Lunch choices span a spectrum of savory soups, fresh salads, and sandwiches.
-Main dishes for dinner range from pan-roasted chicken and grilled salmon to ribs and bacon-wrapped meatloaf.
+The cozy, inviting setting appeals to families, couples, and business colleagues alike.
+Start the day with Sweetwater's breakfast buffet, or select your favorite item from the menu.
+Lunch choices span a spectrum of fresh salads, sandwiches, and mouthwatering appetizers.
+Main dishes for dinner range from pan-roasted chicken and grilled salmon to delicious pastas.
 Just be sure to save room for dessert.

 Substitute Egg Beaters or egg whites for any egg item

 Croquet Madame - $12 sourdough bread stuffed with provolone, Swiss, and black forest ham, topped with a fried egg and velvety cheese sauce, served with fresh hash browns

 Southwestern Breakfast Muffin - $11 spicy chorizo, sautéed onions and bell peppers in scrambled eggs, topped with cheddar cheese, on a housemade English muffin, served with fried hash browns

 Power Breakfast Sandwich open faced egg white omelet with sautéed fresh spinach, Roma tomatoes, topped with provolone cheese and smoked salmon on a housemade English muffin, served with fried hash browns